roniemartinez/dude/docs/advanced/03_grouping.md

     ]
     ```

-## Groups simplify how you write your code
+## Groups simplify how you write your script

 !!! info

     The examples below are both acceptable way to write a scraper.
-You have the option to choose how you write your code.
+You have the option to choose how you write your script.

 A common way developers write scraper can be illustrated using this example below (see [examples/single_handler.py](https://github.com/roniemartinez/dude/tree/master/examples/single_handler.py) for the complete script).